-Afterward, we take in the famous Hien Luong Bridge (former demarcation line between North and South Vietnam), the Truong Son cemetery and the Vinh Moc tunnels.
-In reality, Vinh Moc tunnel wasn’t setup as army tunnel in Cu Chi.
+Afterward, we take in the famous Hien Luong Bridge (former demarcation line between North and South Vietnam), the Truong Son Cemetery, and the Vinh Moc tunnels.
+In reality, the Vinh Moc tunnel wasn’t set up as an army tunnel in Cu Chi.
 It was a shelter for fishing and farming villagers lived and hidden from the extirpation of American bombardment.

 Overnight in Dong Ha.

 Day 6: Dong Ha – A Luoi (~170 km, ~6 h)